Logo of the The Poor Swiss

 The Base Price

-Now, not all operations are free.
-For instance, you will still have to pay for transferring money abroad or receiving money in foreign currencies.
-But these are exceptional events.
+Not all operations are free.
+For instance, you will still have to pay to transfer money abroad or receive money in foreign currencies, but these are exceptional events.

 The price of features

-You can make payments for free in Switzerland in CHF.
-These payments are for all our bills and all your money transfers!
+You can make free payments in CHF in Switzerland.
+These payments are for all our bills and money transfers!

 The safety of the bank